Manchin pushes back on billionaire tax as Democrats struggle to cut a deal on Biden agenda - KRDO

 “I don’t think so,” Sanders said.
 “I’m not quite clear In terms of the revenue package.
 Every sensible income option seems to be destroyed.”

-Senate Finance Chairman Ron Wyden insisted the billionaire tax is not dead.
+Senate Finance Chairman Ron Wyden, an Oregon Democrat, insisted the billionaire tax is not dead.
 “I have not heard any senator say that they don’t believe in billionaires paying their fair share.”

 Democrats cannot afford to lose a single vote in the Senate to pass the package, giving Manchin and Sinema outsized influence.
 The two moderates have taken a lead role in dictating the terms of the negotiations, a dynamic that has angered and frustrated progressives who have watched some of their key priorities scaled back or cut from the proposal entirely.